dfrappart/dfrappart.github.io/_posts/2025-05-22-More_on_Gateway_API.markdown

 ```

-Because we can apparently specify the type of service, let's create a `CiliumGatewayClassConfig` and change the kind of service to `ClusterIP`
+We can apparently specify the type of service with a `CiliumGatewayClassConfig` by specifying the kind of service to `ClusterIP`

 ```yaml